-Your employer cannot make any deductions from your pay (or require you to pay any fees) for recruitment or retention, including fees related to immigration.
+Your employer cannot make any deductions from your pay (or require you to pay any fees) for recruitment or retention, or any fee that is normally paid by the employer.
+For more information, please visit Employment Standards Branch's website.

 The wage stated on your offer of employment must be at market rate and comparable to the rate paid to workers with a similar level of experience and training for equivalent jobs in B.C. and consistent with the wage compensation structure of your employer.
-For examples of market wage rates by occupation, please visit Job Bank.
+For examples of market wage rates by occupation, please visit the Job Bank.